International Students - Job & Internship Search Strategies

 - Get Involved

-In addition to internships and jobs, US employers value students with extracurricular activities and leadership experiences.
+It will be difficult to get a job or internship through strong grades alone.
+US employers value students with extracurricular activities, related hands-on experience, and leadership experience.
 See what transferable skills employers look for in candidates and the various ways you can get involved in and around Berkeley.

 IMPORTANT NOTE: Revealing your international student status to US employers: